cldf/cldf/README.md

 - or specified as path relative to the metadata file given for top-level common property `dc:source` in the dataset's metadata.

+### Compressed data or reference files

+CLDF datasets may contain large data or reference files which may be inconvenient (e.g. because the size exceeds GitHub's 100MB filesize limit).
+In such cases, the dataset creator may compress individual files using the [ZIP format](https://en.wikipedia.org/wiki/ZIP_(file_format)) (which works really well on CSV and BibTeX files).
+The resulting ZIP archive MUST contain the zipped file as single member and MUST be named after the original file, adding `.zip` as filename extension.
+The filename references in the metadata MUST be kept unchanged.

+CLDF processing software MAY implement zip-file discovery, i.e. if a filename referenced in the metadata cannot be found, but a file `filename.zip` is found, processing MUST proceed with the unzipped content of `filename.zip`.

+If CLDF processing software does not support zip-file discovery, it should signal the corresponding error in a transparent way.
+I.e. it should be clear for the user that the ZIP archive should be unzipped before running the processing software.

 ## CLDF Modules

 Much like